King Island Native Community: Decline

-A tuberculosis outbreak during World War II, the closing of the school, other factors, and off-island economies lured families from the Island.
-Most or all of these families have been absent from King Island since the 1970s.
+The gold rush in the 1900s brought an unfathomable wave of mixed races of men and women to Nome, Alaska, where the King Island residents were still relocating to at the time.
+With the turn of the times and more and more outsiders relocating to Nome, along with the school closing down on King Island and its only teacher instructed to teach on the mainland, the islanders were forced to leave.
+The majority of King Islanders now reside in Nome, and some of the elders who have memories of living there are still alive.

 Architecture

 Architecture was a huge aspect in Ugiuvaŋmiut life, seeing the location of Ugiuvak (settlement) is on a 30° to 45° slope, compared to Little Diomede at an approximately 5° angle.

-The winter-houses made of stone are highly likely to be the earlier form of housing for the Ugiuvaŋmiut, and over time it's thought they transitioned over to the stilt-houses.
+The winter-houses made of stone are highly likely to be the earlier form of housing for the Ugiuvaŋmiut, and over time it is thought they transitioned over to the stilt-houses.

 Culture

-It's more faintly recalled as a tradition for Ugiuvaŋmiut women to sing on top of the rocks by the shore to welcome any new visitor.
+It is more faintly recalled as a tradition for Ugiuvaŋmiut women to sing on top of the rocks by the shore to welcome any new visitor.